iamritviksharma/movie-genre-predictor/README.md

 # movie-genre-predictor
-Predicts genre of a movie, given a description.
+Predicts genres of a movie, given a description.
+Uses MovieLens dataset (https://www.kaggle.com/rounakbanik/the-movies-dataset/#movies_metadata.csv) and creates a multi-label classifier.

 My Setup:
 - Python Version 3.7.3

 External Python libraries needed to be preinstalled:
-- 're' for regular expression matching needed in the text-cleaning step
 - 'nltk' for getting frequency distribution of words as well as getting common stopwords
 - 'pandas' for working with data frames
 - 'sklearn' for using classifiers, train_test_split, f1_score